Karen Thompson, Ph.D.

 E. Wright Spears Professor of Religion

 Dr. Unterseher received a B.A. in history (double major in English, magna cum laude and Phi Beta Kappa, from the University of Texas at Austin.
-She received a M.Div (Master of Divinity)., also magna cum laude, from Perkins School of Theology at Southern Methodist University in Dallas.
+She received a M.Div (Master of Divinity), also magna cum laude, from Perkins School of Theology at Southern Methodist University in Dallas.
 Dr. Unterseher also received her Ph.D. in Religious Studies, with a concentration on the History of the Christian Tradition, from Southern Methodist University.
 Her areas of interest include early Church history and theology (Patristics), the theology of Augustine of Hippo, women in the Christian tradition, and Jewish-Christian relations.
-Dr. Unterseher's has published book Augustine’s theology of the Jews entitled, The Mark of Cain and the Jews: Augustine’s Theology of Jews and Judaism (Gorgias Press, 2009).
+Dr. Unterseher has published a book on Augustine’s theology of the Jews entitled, The Mark of Cain and the Jews: Augustine’s Theology of Jews and Judaism (Gorgias Press, 2009).
 Currently, she is completing a work on the theology of Harry Potter, tentatively entitled A Theology of Hogwarts: The Journey of the Soul in Harry Potter.

 Director of Social Work Field Experiences